What are healthy carbohydrates for a diabetic?

 1. Vegetables are your number one main priority and inclusion – mainly non-starchy vegetables.
 There is such a wide variety to choose from that you will never get bored.
 The aim is a minimum of 5 serves a day – equal to about 2.5 cups, but you should easily be able to eat more.

 2. Berries can be eaten in moderation.
-Around 1/2 cup per serve.
+Around1/4 to 1/2 cup per serve.

-3. Small beans and legumes such as lentils, northern beans, or pinto beans.
+3. Small amounts of beans and legumes such as lentils, northern beans, or pinto beans.
 Around 1/4 cup per serve.

 4. Avoid all grains if you can.